Texas Maximum Child Support Increased September 1, 2013

 Maximum Child Support Cap (see also information at the top of this page)

-Before September 1, 2013 the “presumed” maximum child support payment in Texas is capped at a percentage of $7,500 average net monthly resources depending on how many children there are (see table 1 above for those percentages).
-On and after September 1, 2013, the cap increases to $8,550 net monthly resources.
-So before September 1, 2013 for people with average net monthly resources of $7,500 or more, the maximum amount of child support for one child is $1,500 per month, $1,875 for two, and $2,250 for three.
+Before September 1, 2013 the “presumed” maximum child support payment in Texas was capped at a percentage of $7,500 average net monthly resources depending on how many children there are (see table 1 above for those percentages).
+On and after September 1, 2013, the cap increased to $8,550 net monthly resources.
+So before September 1, 2013 for people with average net monthly resources of $7,500 or more, the maximum amount of child support for one child was $1,500 per month, $1,875 for two, and $2,250 for three.
 On or after September 1, 2013 for people with average net monthly resources of $8,550 or more, the maximum amount of child support in Texas for one child is $1,710 per month, $2,137.50 for two, and $2,565 for three (unless there are other children that are being supported by the parent paying child support in which case use the Multiple Family Adjusted Guidelines table below for reduced percentages).
 The cap on the maximum average net monthly resource amount will be adjusted every six years according to inflation beginning in 2007.
 That means parents will want to look into this again if there is high earner payer and children eligible for child support on September 1, 2019.

 However, if the average net monthly resources are more than $7,500 before September 1, 2013, and more than $8,550 after September 1, 2013, then the amount of Texas child support may be adjusted upward over the caps if the child's proven needs are greater than the cap amount.
 A court may order one or both parents depending on their circumstances to pay the difference between the Texas guideline child support amount and the child's proven needs, but the judge cannot order more than the presumptive Texas guideline amount of child support or one hundred percent of the child's proven needs, whichever is greater (unless of course the parents agree to that amount).